Augustinetharakan12/My-Interview-Preps/competitive-programming/README.md

 1. Program to find the equilibrium point in an array.
 1. Program to find the leaders in an array.
 1. Given an array A and an integer K. Find the maximum for each and every contiguous subarray of size K.
+1. Given an array arr[] of positive integers of size N. Reverse every sub-array of K group elements.